 Davidson wrote a third autobiographical work about his life in Sicily in the 1960s, tentatively titled "My Sicilian Vespers", but not quite finished at the time of his death.
 It is due to be published shortly.

-Davidson also wrote a short story with a Greek love theme, "Atti Innominabili", published in issue VII of the magazine Jeremy VII (London, 1970).
+Besides his memoirs, Davidson also wrote one unpublished novel and a short story with a Greek love theme, "Atti Innominabili", which was published in issue VII of the magazine Jeremy VII (London, 1970).
 Set in an Apulian fishing village, it tells how jealousy between a boy of 15 and a loose girl of 14 over the love of an older boy leads to a small fight and devastating consequences for all three when the police interfere.

 It is important to understand that by “paidophile”, Davidson understood something quite different to the current word “paedophile”.
 This then extremely rare word was proposed by Davidson in his preceding chapter, “Note on Nomenclature”, as a replacement for pederasty, which had become tainted for him through unfair association with pedication.
 The Greeks used paiderasteia and, much more rarely, paidophilos, to mean the same thing, the love of adolescent boys (only), and that is the sense in which Davidson, whose sexual interests were limited to boys of 12 to 16, meant them.
 It was only in the early 1970s that the psychiatric term paedophilia, meaning attraction to pre-pubescent children of either gender gained popular currency for political reasons, displacing Davidson's use of the word and contradicting its Greek derivation.
 The unfamiliar spelling “paidophile” flags some warning of a difference to the modern reader, for which reason it was deeply misleading of the 1998 GMP edition to have replaced it.